-It does work.
-Studies on vision therapy show it is effective in improving the lives of patients.
-Data shows that this therapy can improve visual function enough to keep it from interfering with a patient’s ability to absorb information and learn.
+Data shows that vision therapy improves visual function enough to keep it from interfering with a patient’s ability to absorb information and learn.
 In its own sphere, this therapy is as effective as physical therapy or occupational therapy.
 Dr. Fortenbacher’s website for his vision therapy practice in Michigan has a multitude of research papers: http://wowvision.net/research

 Who typically needs vision therapy?

 Adults and children experiencing visual symptoms need a comprehensive visual examination.
 Children diagnosed with learning disabilities such as Dyslexia, ADHD, LD, etc. can benefit from an examination to rule out underlying visual issues that interfere with learning.
 Adults who have suffered a concussion, traumatic brain injury, Meniere’s disease, motion sickness, dizziness, or other visual related symptoms benefit from therapy as well.